The Real Housewives of Sydney: Spin-offs

-The Real Housewives Ultimate Girls Trip: Down Under
+Australian Ultimate Girls Trip series

 In May 2025, an Australian spin-off of The Real Housewives Ultimate Girls Trip was revealed to be in development by Matchbox Pictures.
-The series is set to combine cast members from both The Real Housewives of Melbourne and The Real Housewives of Sydney franchises.
+The series was set to combine cast members from both The Real Housewives of Melbourne and The Real Housewives of Sydney franchises.
 In August 2025, Adams expressed interest in appearing in the series.